Noil: Silk

 Silk noil is also called "raw silk", although this is a misnomer.

 Silk noil may also be made from the short fibres taken from silkworm cocoons – either fibres that are naturally shorter or fibres broken by emerging silk moths.
 Rather than the continuous filament length of silk, shorter fibers are silk noil, which has a slightly rough texture.
 It is relatively weaker and has low resilience.
 It tends to have very low lustre, which makes it appear more like cotton than silk.

-Noil silk has the advantage of being made from protein.
-Thus, it has a better texture and depth than cotton and gives a nice fall and drape.

 Silk noil is also blended or appended with heavier fabrics like velvets and satins to create varied textures.
 Made out of the strongest natural fibres (with a protein base) around, noil saris are not as slippery as many synthetic fibres or filament silk.
 Being silk, it dyes easily, absorbs moisture well, and can also be waterproofed with a polyurethane coating.
 Such coatings increase their use in furnishings and upholstery.

+More recently there is an effort to use silk noil to clean up methylene blue from waterways as it soaks up the chemical at a higher rate than other forms of silk tested.

 Silk noil hails from China, whence it was exported to Europe in the Middle Ages, especially to Italy.
 It was used to create silk blends through the first half of the 14th century.
 However, over time its use decreased.
 With an increase in demand and variety of alternatives and low-cost substitutes, noil has re-surfaced, experiencing a sort of revival.
 In India, noil is used to make saris, materials and furnishings.